 Veteran Nonprofit Organization

 Founded in 1932, Sons of The American Legion exists to honor the service and sacrifice of Legionnaires.

 Although Sons has its own membership, the organization is not a separate entity.
-Rather, S.A.L. is a program of The American Legion.
-Many Legionnaires hold dual membership in S.A.L.
+Rather, it is a program of The American Legion.
+Many Legionnaires hold dual membership in the Sons.